adamkoval/SKEKB_TbT_analysis/README.md

 Phase analysis of harmonic2 output with knowledge of BPM synch.
 - **"- -plotasynch2"/"-pa2":**
 Plotting of BPM synchronisation from phase2 output, after synch fix is applied.
+- **"- -calib"/"-c":**
+Calculates the BPM calibration for this measurement.
+- **"- -phase2"/"-p3":**
+Phase analysis of harmonic3 output with knowledge of BPM calibration.
+- **"- -plotcalib1"/"-pc1":**
+Plotting of BPM calibration from phase2 output, before calibration is applied.
+- **"- -plotcalib2"/"-pc2":**
+Plotting of BPM calibration from phase3 output, after calibration is applied.
 - **"- -group_runs"/"-g":**
 To be used when multiple runs for a single setting are available.
 - **"- -all_at_once"/"-all":**